slds-lmu/yahpo_gym/yahpo_gym/docs/source/frequently_asked.rst

 This estimates the `maximum resident size`.
 In general, we assume that this provides a coarse estimation of the processes memory consumption.
 However, it does not seem to work if the goal, is to, e.g., measure memory consumption across *learning curves*.
-In this setting, we often observe constant memory consumption across a full learning curve.
+In this setting, we often observe constant memory consumption across a full learning curve and also very low memory estimates close to `0`.
 We therefore discourage using memory metrics in this setting.
 In addition, memory estimation was not always logged properly resulting in memory consumption imputed with `0`, which might lead to problems on some instances.